vzelen/rviews/README.md

 auto& [key, obj] = wrapper.get();
 f(obj.field);
 ```
 No, this is not possible, because we did `auto&` instead of `auto`.
 That means that we "referencing" to some "existing lvalue in memory".
 But `wrapper` stores a pointer, while user API requires an explicit access to an object (`f(obj.field)`, and not `f(obj->field)`, or `f(obj.get().field)`, or any kind of other proxy middleware).
 So `get()` needs to "dereference" to get lvalue from a stored pointer.
-All good, this is how it worked with previous "original" example above without additional `char` keys.
+All good, this is how it worked with the previous "original" example above without additional `char` keys.
 But now we have a `char` key next to a pointer and need a kind of a pair.
 This mandates us to create a _new_ object.
 Because the process of (1) obtaining an lvalue `T&` from `T*` by `*ptr` syntax and the process of (2) returning two parameters from a function - those 2 processes can't be combined.

 Of course a user could do that:
 ```c++